adamisom/package-delivery-app/readme.md

 ## Code Style
 This project adheres to pep8.
 Idiomatic or 'Pythonic' ways were preferred, with the exception that I prefer the from/import style of imports.

-## Logo
+## Note on the Logo
-The logo is a composite of 'noncommercial use with modification' images, except the Python logo which I don't think has the 'with modification' qualifier.
+I designed the logo--a composite of 'noncommercial use with modification' images, except for the Python logo, which I don't think has the 'with modification' qualifier.

 ## License
 MIT (see LICENSE.txt for details)